Christmas at Windsor Castle

 Visitors will be able to have a festive tour the castle from now until Christmas and enjoy the historic State Apartments lavishly decorated for Christmas.

 The 20-foot-high Nordmann Fir Christmas tree in St George’s Hall is well worth stopping to admire.
-Sourced from Windsor Great Park, surrounding the castle, the enormous tree took two full days to decorate with 3,000 lights, hundreds of iridescent jewel-shaped ornaments, and purple velvet and satin ribbons.
+Sourced from Windsor Great Park, surrounding the castle, this year the spectacular tree will be topped by a specially commissioned Garter Star to commemorate the anniversary of the Order of the Garter, alongside Coronation-themed decorations to celebrate this special year.

-Another highlight includes the Nordmann Fir Christmas Tree in the Crimson Drawing Room, one of the impressively ornate Semi-State Rooms.
+Another highlight includes the Nordmann Fir Christmas Tree in the Crimson Drawing Room, one of the impressively ornate Semi-State Rooms, created as private apartments for King George VI.
+These rooms are still used by the Royal Family for official entertaining and are open to visitors over the winter months.

 Visitors can also enjoy a spectacular table display of decorative items from the Royal Collection in the Waterloo Chamber – one of the castle’s largest rooms.